Form W-2, FICA, Medicare, Tips, Employee Benefits

 - Form 4137 is used by employees to report and pay their share of social security and Medicare taxes on tips they did not report to you.
-This should include any tips allocated to employees of large food and beverage establishments.
+This should include any tips allocated to employees of large food or beverage establishments.
 Unless an employee has a daily tip record or other credible evidence that shows that the employee did not receive the allocated tips shown on Form W-2, the employee must report the allocated tip amount on Form 4137.

 - Publication 15 (.pdf), (Circular E), Employer's Tax Guide

 - Reporting Tip Income - The Jill and Jason Show